 Reed et al., 2008 - Guide to some methods used

-Read the Materials & Methods sections relevant to the results you are presenting.
-You should understand this and be able to explain it.
-Nevertheless, your presentation should NOT be focussed primarily on techniques, but rather the results and discussion.
+If you are presenting the paper: Read the Materials & Methods sections relevant to the results you are presenting.
+You should understand those methods and be able to explain them.
+Nevertheless, a presentation should NOT be focussed primarily on techniques, but rather the results and discussion.
 Explain the methods only as much as is necessary to make the results understandable.

 BrdU (BromodeoxyUridine) - a thymidine analog that is taken up and inserted into DNA like 'T' during S phase.
 The BrdU in cells can be detected with a specific antibody agains BrdU.
 'BrdU incorporation' is a measure of how many cells are proliferating (that is, in S phase).
 Such cells may be referred to as 'BrdU positive' cells.